KDE/digikam-doc/post_processing/video_slideshow.rst

 The Video Slideshow tool allows creation a movie from a list of photos.
 The generated file can be played on a video player or a TV screen.
 Images are presented one by one with visual effects if you need them.
 This tool can also be used to create a time-lapse animation from shots taken with an intervalometer.

-Select the images that you want to stitch and go to :menuselection:`Tools --> Create video slideshow` a wizard dialog will open up as below.
+Select the images that you want to encode as video and go to :menuselection:`Tools --> Create video slideshow` a wizard dialog will open up as below.

 .. figure:: images/video_slideshow_01.webp
     :alt: